DevSnicket/plugin-discovery/README.md

 // plug-in number 1
 ```

+The code above alone won't work as there isn't a module require call to import the 2nd plug-in file from the 3rd file that iterates the plug-ins.
+The purpose of the repository object is so plug-ins can be identified by the [@devsnicket/plugin-discovery-create-repository](https://www.npmjs.com/package/@devsnicket/plugin-discovery-create-repository) package as it will automatically add the missing module require calls.

 ## CommonJS Babel plug-in / package

-The code above alone won't work as there isn't a module require call to import the 2nd plug-in file from the 3rd file that iterates the plug-ins.
-The purpose of a repository object is so that plug-ins can be identified.

-The CommonJS Babel plug-in package discovers DevSnicket plug-in usage and will automatically add module require calls.
+The CommonJS Babel plug-in package discovers DevSnicket plug-in usage and will automatically add module require calls where the package [@devsnicket/plugin-discovery-create-repository](https://www.npmjs.com/package/@devsnicket/plugin-discovery-create-repository) has been used.

 Install using [`npm`](https://www.npmjs.com/package/@devsnicket/plugin-discovery-commonjs-babel-plugin):